 YELLOW FEVER VACCINATION

-A yellow fever vaccination is only mandatory if you arrive from yellow fever endemic countries.
-It is NOT required if you arrive from any other countries.
-Please see official confirmation letter of the Ministry of Health Zanzibar below, dated 10 August 2017.
+Officially, a yellow fever vaccination is only mandatory if you arrive from yellow fever endemic countries.
+It is not required if you arrive from any other countries.
+Please see official confirmation letter of the Zanzibar Ministry of Health below, dated 10 August 2017.

 MEDICAL CARE / HOSPITALS